blueberryapps/react-bluekit/README.md

 })
 ```

-you can setup components index on aplpication start and then watch components for changes by editing default task to:
+you can setup components index on application start and then watch components for changes by editing default task to:
 ```js
 // from gulp.task('default', ['server']); to:
 gulp.task('default', ['build-component-library', 'server', 'watch-component-library']);